-Next, you should select AWS SNS topic as a target for notifications (either create new one or use existing).
+Next, you should select the AWS SNS topic as a target for notifications (either create a new one or use the existing one).
 In my case, as the goal was to create notifications per environment, I used one topic per environment and configured deployments of different project elements to them.

 The last portion is a processing of the messages in the topic.
 This can be archived by setting up a subscription to SNS topic.
 As for the integration with Teams I needed some processing to construct a specific message object, decide to use AWS Lambda for processing.

 Create Lambda functions